M-o-a-T/moat-kv/docs/source/overview.rst

 Storage
 =======

-DistKV is intended to be used in a mostly-RAM architecture.
+MoaT-KV is intended to be used in a mostly-RAM architecture.
 There is no disk-based storage backend; snapshots and event logs are used to restore a system, if necessary.
 Feeding old snapshots to a running system is mostly benign, but see below.

-DistKV is based on the gossip system provided by Hashicorp's Serf.
+MoaT-KV is based on the gossip system provided by Hashicorp's Serf.
 It supports all data types that can be transmitted by `MsgPack <https://github.com/msgpack/msgpack/blob/master/spec.md>`.